emiclark/CatApi/README.md

 3. Created data store - called ApiClient which returned an Array of dictionaries.
 4. In order to create a Cat object, I had to enumerate through the json Array and used the initializer from the Cat model to create.
 5. Created a tableview with custom tableviewcell.
+6. Populated catImage cell asynchonously, populated the title and label from the Cat object.